Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 | Network Map & Status | L2 topology, link utilization | Prometheus |

-Plus 10 community dashboards imported by gnetId:
+10 community dashboards imported by gnetId:

 | Dashboard | gnetId | Purpose |